Nikoo-Asadnejad/SMS-Service/README.md

 # SMS-Service
-A micro which sends sms messages
+A micro service which is responsible for sending sms messages